jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_4.rst

 ----

-* when I try another number, the browser and the terminal_ for the application show :ref:`TypeError<what causes TypeError?>`
+* I try another number, the browser and the terminal_ for the application show :ref:`TypeError<what causes TypeError?>`

   .. code-block:: python